MindChirp/ore-analyzer/README.md

-# Convolutional Neural Network for categorizing ores within an image
+# YOLOv11 (You Only Look Once) for categorizing ores within an image

 This repo is part of an even bigger assignment.
 For the other two repos which the assignment consists of, please see these links:
 [DiamondFinder](https://github.com/SkinnyAG/DiamondFinder/tree/master)